Mysteries of St. Stephans Cathedral

 The Stone Age Puzzle

 Megaliths are prehistoric structures that were built from giant stone blocks, and they are among the greatest mysteries of mankind.
-How these monuments were built and what purpose they served has not yet been definitively explained.
-Only one thing is certain: that the number of these stone puzzles in Europe alone has been put at over 40,000, and that similar structures can also be found in Asia, Africa and America.
-This impressive documentary looks at possible construction techniques from the time and explores the social and religious environment of this historic epoch.
+How these monuments were built and what purpose they served has not yet been clearly decrypted.
+Only one thing is certain: the number of stone puzzles in Europe alone has reached over 40,000, and similar structures can also be found in Asia, Africa and America.
+This impressive documentary looks at possible construction techniques from the time and explores the social and religious environment of this historic period.

 The Galilei Files